eguevara/JavaTraining/notes/oracleTraining.md

 * Section 7 Polymorphism, Interfaces Part 3

 #Enthuware
+* Every field declaration in the body of an interface is implicitly public, static and final.
+It is permitted, but strongly discouraged as a matter of style, to redundantly specify any or all of these modifiers for such fields.
+A constant declaration in an interface must not include any of the modifiers synchronized, transient or volatile, or a compile-time error occurs.
+* Constructor must declare all the checked exceptions declared in the base constructor (or the super classes of the checked exceptions).
+They may add other exception.
+This behavior is exactly opposite from that of methods.
+The overriding method cannot throw any exception other than overridden method.
+It may throw subclasses of those exceptions.
+* This is valid because a list of no exception is a valid subset of a list of exceptions thrown by the superclass method.
+* You cannot access c.i because i is private in B.
+But you can access ( (A)c).i because i is public in A.
+Remember that member variables are shadowed and not overridden.
+So, B's i shadows A's i and since B's i is private, you can't access A's i unless you cast the reference to A.
+You cannot access c.j because j is private in A.
+* Only methods that are inherited can be overridden and private methods are not inherited.
+* Only the methods that are not declared to be final can be overridden.
+Further, private methods are not inherited so they cannot be overridden either.
+* A method can be overridden by defining a method with the same signature(i.e. name and parameter list) and return type as the method in a superclass.
+The return type can also be a subclass of the orginal method's return type.
+* An overriding method cannot exhibit behavior that contradicts the declaration of the original method.
+An overriding method therefore cannot return a different type (except a subtype) or throw a wider spectrum of exceptions than the original method in the superclass.
+* Overriding method only needs to specify a subset of the list of exception classes the overridden method can throw.
+A set of no classes is a valid subset of that list.

 * Section 8 Handling Exception - Part 1
     - Use of Exceptions in Java